6thquake/react-material/docs/src/pages/demos/breadcrumb/breadcrumb.md

 # Breadcrumb

-The [Breadcrumb],is used for exchange data of two array.
+The [Breadcrumb],show your location of this site.

 {{"demo": "pages/demos/breadcrumb/Breadcrumb.js"}}